mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 Things to do to juju as a result of these tests:

-    - streamline our usage of multiplicity
+    - streamline our implementation of '-n' options
-      - remove from client
+      - the client should pass the multiplicity to the provisioning agent
-      - use multiplicity in EC2 api calls
+      - the provisioning agent should pass the multiplicity to the EC2 api
     - don't use yaml to marshall data in and out of zookeeper
-    - replace security groups with per-instance firewalls
+    - replace per-instance security groups with per-instance firewalls

 ## What's Next?